 Roast the Corn

-Make the Dressing
+Make Dressing and Toss Salad

-In bowl containing dressing, combine black beans, romaine, and red onions (to taste).
-Toss together.
 Alternatively, serve dressing on side to control amount.

 Finish the Dish